 Reports must be published every January 1 and July 1 after information collection begins on August 1, 2020 (if it were to pass).
-Reports will not include investigations which do not result in a “formal finding of the violation” or the personal information of any individual student(s).
+Reports will not include investigations that do not result in a "formal finding of the violation" or the personal information of any individual student(s).

 Colleges will be expected to "prominently "feature the public webpage on their website.
 They must also provide printed notice to all incoming students of the report.
 Any violations included in the report must remain on the public website for five (5) academic years.

 This bill would affirm, at the federal level, that "multi-institutional organizations," such as inter/national fraternity organizations, would not be held responsible for the actions of a component chapter.